TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         4. Desktops Sale
         5. Accessories Deals
         6. Lenovo Coupon Codes
-        7. Great Gifts for Mom
-        8. Lenovo Gift Guide
+        7. Lenovo Gift Guide
-        9. ThinkPad &.
+        8. ThinkPad &.
 ThinkCentre QuickShips
-        10. Bing Page Deals
+        9. Bing Page Deals
-        11. Deals for Students and Educators
+        10. Deals for Students and Educators
-        12. Outlet
+        11. Outlet
-        13. See all Current Offers
+        12. See all Current Offers
     3. See all Deals

 9. Which PC is right for me?